 Doorman | $50 to $100 or a gift per person.

-A resident of New York City’s Upper East Side, Caroline Smith tells me that “there is usually a recommended bonus amount from the building and based on a particular doorman’s demeanor, helpfulness, and friendliness over the course of the year we would increase the base bonus amount or choose to give individually rather than only to a group pot.”
+A former resident of New York City’s Upper East Side, Caroline Smith tells me that “there is usually a recommended bonus amount from the building and based on a particular doorman’s demeanor, helpfulness, and friendliness over the course of the year we would increase the base bonus amount or choose to give individually rather than only to a group pot.”

 Nanny | Between one week’s salary and up to one month’s salary in addition to a special gift from the family.